Oxford Report Suggests EU Could Replace Russian Gas with Green Technologies by 2028 for €811 Billion

 “The EU can alleviate energy security concerns, address the cost-of-living crisis through energy costs, and advance its goals to achieve net-zero emissions and tackle the climate crisis by eliminating reliance on importing a fossil fuel with volatile prices and supply,” Shrimali added.

-The Centre for Research on Energy and Clean Air (CREA) estimates that the EU paid around €5 billion for Russian gas in the first four months of 2023.
+The (CREA) estimates that the EU paid around €5 billion for Russian gas in the first four months of 2023.
 With the shift to green technologies, the EU can reduce its dependence on volatile energy sources and achieve its ambitious climate goals while improving energy security and affordability for its citizens.

 Add a comment